itrocks-ts/decorator/README.md

 	return decoratorOf(target, property, DISPLAY)
 }
 ```
-If no decorator was defined for the target object or type, this will return `undefined`.
+If no decorator is found, this will return `undefined`.

 ### decoratorOfCallback

 ```ts
 function decoratorOfCallback<V, T extends object>(target: ObjectOrType<T>, property: KeyOf<T>, name: Symbol, undefinedCallback: DecoratorCallback<T, V>): V
 ```
 Retrieves the decorator value from a class property.
-If not defined,
-computes and returns a value from the provided callback.
+If no value is defined, computes one using a fallback callback function.

 **Parameters:**
 - `target: ObjectOrType<T>` – The class or an instance of the class.
-- `property: KeyOf<T>` – The name of the class property to retrieve decorator value from.
+- `property: KeyOf<T>` – The name of the property to retrieve decorator value from.
-- `name: Symbol` – The decorator key to retrieve.
+- `name: Symbol` – The key of the decorator to retrieve.
-- `undefinedCallback?: (target: T, property: KeyOf<T>) => V` – A fallback function that returns a default value
+- `undefinedCallback?: (target: T, property: KeyOf<T>) => V` – A function computing a fallback value
-  if no stored value is found for this decorator.
+  if no value is found.

+**Returns:**\
-**Returns:** The stored or computed value.
+The stored value or computed value from the callback.

 **Example:**

-Defines a retrieval function for the `Display` decorator previously defined (see example above):
+Defines a retrieval function for the previously defined `Display` decorator (see example above):
 ```ts
 import { decoratorOfCallback } from '@itrocks/decorator/property'
 import { toDisplay }           from '@itrocks/rename'